 Something to bear in mind is whether or not it is legal for you to drive in Bali.
 Although you can rent a scooter without even showing your licence, if you do not have an international licence plus your country’s licence covering bikes over 100cc, you may not be covered by your insurance company, should anything go wrong.
 Whether you take the risk is your call.

 When it comes to a taxi, forget the ride-sharing apps.
-Bluebird and Grab are banned in Canggu, so you may be lucky enough to catch either from the airport to your accommodation, but drivers tend not to dare to pick up from Canggu.
+Bluebird and Grab aren’t welcome in Canggu, so you may be lucky enough to catch either from the airport to your accommodation, but drivers tend not to dare to pick up from Canggu.
 Instead, hailing a motorbike or taxi cab on the street may be your best bet.
 But, it could be difficult to negotiate a fair price or find one that uses a meter.